NAGB Header Image

 Serving on the National Assessment Governing Board

-The National Assessment Governing Board sets policy for the nation’s largest ongoing assessment of what U.S. students know and can do – the National Assessment of Educational Progress (NAEP), also known as The Nation’s Report Card.
-The Governing Board identifies subjects to be tested, determines the content and achievement levels for each assessment, approves test questions, and pursues innovative ways to make NAEP results meaningful and relevant to all stakeholders including their use to inform education policymaking.
-The Governing Board also aims to make NAEP more nimble, efficient, and cost-effective to ensure the highest level of data integrity and quality.
-More specifics about the Board’s responsibilities can be found in the NAEP law
+The nonpartisan National Assessment Governing Board sets policy for the nation’s largest ongoing assessment of what U.S. students know and can do – the National Assessment of Educational Progress (NAEP), also known as The Nation’s Report Card.
+The Governing Board identifies subjects to be tested, determines the content and achievement levels for each assessment, approves test questions, hosts the release of NAEP results, and pursues innovative ways to make those results more meaningful and relevant to the public and empower policymakers and educators to use that data as a tool for student improvement.
+More specifics about the Board’s roles and responsibilities can be found in the NAEP law and in this executive summary

 Broadly representative by law, the non-partisan Governing Board includes 26 members.
 Of those, 25 are appointed by the U.S. Secretary of Education in the following categories: